PSN Collar Strategy

 What is a collar on PSN?

 A collar on PSN is the collar strategy applied to PSN (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With PSN stock trading near $50.19, the strikes shown on this page are snapped to the nearest listed PSN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PSN stock at $45.80 on the August 17, 2026 close, the strikes shown on this page are snapped to the nearest listed PSN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PSN collar max profit and max loss calculated?